 - Whenever possible, collect specimens prior to administration of antimicrobial agents.

 - A sufficient quantity of material must be obtained to perform the test.

 - Properly label the specimen and complete the test request form.
-The specific source of specimen is required.
-Each culture container must be have a legible label, with the following minimum information:
+Mention the specific source of the specimen.
+Each culture container must have a legible label, with the following minimum information:

 - Patient name

 - Source of specimen

 - Use appropriate collection devices: sterile, leak-proof specimen containers.

 - Use appropriate transport media (anaerobe transport vials, Cary-Blair for stool culture, M4RT for viral and Chlamydia cultures, and urine boric acid transport).